wein.plus

 Log in Become a Member

-Abbreviation for "Districtus Austriae Controllatus", the Austrian designation for an area-typical and origin-controlled quality wine, which corresponds analogously to the French Appellation d'Origine Protégée (AOP).
-A reorganisation of the quality system in Austria in this respect was established in the 1990s by representatives of the winegrowers' association, the wine trade, ÖWM (wine marketing service company) and the Ministry of Agriculture.
-The aim of these efforts was and is to emphasise the distinctiveness of Austrian wine and to strengthen its identity in order to hold its own against increasing competition from Europe and overseas.
-Similar to France, Italy and Spain, the origin is thus given greater consideration or brought to the fore.
-To illustrate the motivation, the difference between "Romanesque" and "Germanic" wine law should be made clear.
+Abbreviation for "Districtus Austriae Controllatus", the Austrian designation for a area type and origin quality wine, corresponding to the French Appellation d’Origine Protégée (AOP).
+A reorganization of the quality system in Austria was established in the 1990s by representatives of the wine association, the wine trade, the ÖWM (Wine Marketing Service Company), and the Ministry of Agriculture.
+The aim of these efforts was and is to emphasize the distinctiveness of Austrian wine and to strengthen its identity in order to assert itself against the increasing competition from Europe and overseas.
+Similar to France, Italy, and Spain, the origin is given greater consideration or is brought to the forefront.
+This also illustrates the difference between "Germanic" and "Roman wine law".

 Voices of our members